 This policy will be made available on the Church website; a copy will be available in each church building.

-This policy will be monitored via annual audit and annual report to PCC.
+This policy will be monitored via annual audit and annual report to PCC and the Gauzebrook Council.

 This policy is to be reviewed annually.